nordconsnet19/nordconsnet19.github.io/README.md

 ## Date

-The workshop will be held during one day in May or June 2019.
+The workshop will be held on Tuesday, 21.05.2019.
-The exact date will be announced soon.

 ## Location